Navigating a Season of Illness & Stress

 The dominant culture highly values productivity - you can see this in our education systems, workplace cultures, phones and ‘fit-bits,’ habits, language, and priorities.

+For me personally, as a high-energy, Type-A gal I’m used to getting a lot done in a day.
+I love my to-do lists and checking off tasks.
 Heck, one of my past coaches, Lianne Kim, previously interviewed me on her podcast, celebrating my ability to take and achieve, “Massive, Rapid Action!”
+I really enjoy setting goals and intentions and working towards their realization.

 So, I’ve learned to predict for unpredictability - for now, anyway.